Morning, Thursday, 5th December 2019

 Delegates will assess how to address the challenges for ensuring effective delivery of the Scottish social security system, and what can be learnt from experience so far.

-Areas for discussion include priorities for improved delivery and ensuring payments are made correctly and on time, transparency in decision-making to ensure stakeholder confidence in the system, and ensuring focus on the needs and rights of the individual as embodied in the new Social Security Charter.
+Areas for discussion include priorities for improved delivery, ensuring payments are made correctly and on time, and focusing on the needs and rights of the individual as embodied in the new Social Security Charter.

 Further sessions consider the impact that the new social security system in Scotland is likely to make in reducing poverty by ensuring that benefits are adequate, which is also enshrined in the Charter.